AshishRane/Getting-and-Cleaning-Data/CodeBook.md

 Description of all the variables in the tidy data set is given below :

-* Subject  - Identifies the subject who performed the activity.
-Its range is from 1 to 30
+* Subject  - Identifies the subject who performed the activity (Range - 1 to 30)
 * Activity - Name of the activity (Total 6 activities : WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
 * tBodyAcc-mean()-X  -   Average of the tBodyAcc Mean X values
 * tBodyAcc-mean()-Y  - Average of the tBodyAcc Mean Y values